The projects should bring tangible benefits closer for people who are deaf, have tinnitus or hearing loss.

 Summary of grant

-- Duration: three years
+- Duration: Three years

 The call and guidelines, application form and application form guidance document for last year's scheme can be downloaded below.
 These files will be updated when the new call is announced.
-Please note that applications must be submitted by the proposed superviser:
+Please note that applications must be submitted by the proposed supervisor:

 All proposals are sent to two/three external referees, usually within the UK, who are asked to judge the scientific merit of the project as well as the suitability of the project for a PhD student.
 These reviews and the original proposals are then rated by our PhD review panel.
-The top-rated proposals are funded.
+The top-rated proposals are then funded.